rana/forge/README.md

 ## Contributing

 Found a tool that should be in Forge?
-Add it to `knowledge.toml` and submit a PR.
+Add it to `forge.toml` and submit a PR.
 Just need the tool name and description—Forge figures out the rest.

 ## License